 Day 4: Where to Stay

-Plan B: Again, just because we love to camp on our road trip, doesn’t mean you have to.
+Just because we love to camp on our road trip, doesn’t mean you have to.
 If you need more room to spread out, or just want a few extra creature comforts on your Finger Lakes road trip, check out this beautiful (and affordable) little house in Ithaca, New York.
-This cozy vacation rental sleeps up to eight people in three bedrooms, and it’s within walking distance of downtown.
-Dogs are not permitted.

 Day 5: Buttermilk Falls, Ithaca, and Six Mile Creek